mozilla/open-leadership-training-series/_articles/running-awesome-community-events/event-planning-and-facilitation.md

 layout: page
 title: "Event Planning & Facilitation"
 date: 2016-10-06 14:05:56
-time: "60 mins"
+time: "90 mins"
 following: _articles/running-awesome-community-events/event-follow-up.md
----
-* TOC
-{:toc}

-## Summary

-Learn how to facilitate the logistical and interpersonal elements of a face-to-face event, delegating responsibility according to the strengths of your community and its contributors.
+summary: "Learn how to facilitate the logistical and interpersonal elements of a face-to-face event, delegating responsibility according to the strengths of your community and its contributors."

-* * *

-## Outline

-*   7.3.1\.
-Event planning
-*   7.3.2\.
-Delegating to community members
-*   7.3.3\.
-Facilitating the work
-*   7.3.4 Assignments

-* * *

-## What You Need To Start

-*   Plans for convening a face-to-face event in support of your project.
+prereq: "Plans for convening a face-to-face event in support of your project"

-* * *

-## What You'll Do
+format: >
   *   Assemble a team of co-facilitators for your event (as needed).

   *   Create and continuously update a facilitation planning checklist issue in GitHub.

   *   Create and continuously update a "day-of" facilitating checklist issue in GitHub.

   *   Build out the materials you need for your event.

   *   Facilitate your event.
+materials: "Paper, markers, access to your GitHub project repo"
+---
+* TOC
+{:toc}

 * * *

-## What You'll Need

-*   Paper
-*   Markers
-*   Access to your GitHub project repo

-* * *

-## Time to Complete

-*   90 minutes
-*   Event time

-* * *

-## Steps

 ### 7.3.1\.
 Event planning